Other pages:

 Baltimore Maryland 301-AGENT-11

-endless 1-minute tape loop with the erase-head blocked and feeedback back onto itself.
+Sometimes it was a tape of original content.
+Sometimes recorded to an endless 1-minute tape loop with the erase-head blocked and feeedback back onto itself.

-Bel Aire Return
+Bel Air Return

 Run by Tom "Santa Monica"